stacks/stacks-website/README.markdown

 Below you will find rough instructions to create a local copy of the Stacks project website on your system.
 Requirements:

 1. apache with mod-rewrite and php enabled
+2. php-sqlite
-2. unix command line tools, in particular make, python, and git
+3. unix command line tools, in particular make, python, and git
+4. a recent version of texlive (2012 or later is fine)
-3. a directory `base`
+5. a directory `base`
-4. the url `http://localhost:8080` points to `base/stacks-website`
+6. the url `http://localhost:8080` points to `base/stacks-website`

 Here are the instructions: